viavrarlab/WebXR-plugin-for-Unity/README.md

  Last step to prepare project for build is to open `Project Settings` under `Player`  find `Settings for WebGL` and open `Resolution and Presentation` tab.
 Select the `WebXR` in WebGL Template and also fill in all other required fields.
  <br /> <br />
- Now you are ready to create a project build! :smiley: <br />
+ Now you are ready to create WebXR project build! :smiley: <br />
  *Note: Of course the Build platform must be selected WebGL!*
   <br /> <br />   <br /> <br />   <br /> <br />  <br /> <br />